ClustSIGNAL tutorial

 scale_color_manual(values = colors) +

-facet_wrap(vars(samples), scales = "free", nrow = 1) +
+facet_wrap(vars(spe2[[samples]]), scales = "free", nrow = 1) +

-guides(color = guide_legend(title = "Clusters",
+guides(colour = guide_legend(title = "Clusters",

 override.aes = list(size = 3))) +

-box_clust <- list()
+box_clust2 <- list()

 for (s in samplesList) {

-df_ent_sub <- as.data.frame(colData(spe2)[spe2[[samples]] == s, ])
+df_met_sub <- df_met2[df_met2[[samples]] == s, ]

 # calculating median entropy of each cluster in a sample

-celltype_ent <- df_ent_sub %>%
+ct_ent2 <- df_met_sub %>%

-group_by(as.character(clustSIGNAL)) %>%
+group_by(as.character(ClustSIGNAL)) %>%

-summarise(meanEntropy = median(entropy))
+summarise(mdEntropy = median(entropy))

 # reordering clusters by their median entropy